Nurseries Online

 Canarina canariensis – Canary Island Bellflower

-Given something to climb on to can reach 2 – 3 metres in height and is grown for the large orange bell shaped flowers that appear in early spring.
+Given something to climb on to can quickly reach 2 – 3 metres in height and is grown for the large orange bell shaped flowers that appear in early spring.

 How to Grow Canarina canariensis